What is Permaculture?

 How Permaculture Trainees Operate

 Only Graduates of a permaculture design course are entitled to operate a small business using the word ‘Permaculture’.
 Graduates of a permaculture design course can teach the design course to others and are encouraged to be active in their community either: passively by sharing their better lifestyle practice; or actively teaching and encouraging others.
 Graduates of a permaculture design course are designated by the Permaculture Institute as “trainee permaculture designers” and must complete at least 2 years work in any permaculture field (as designated below) in order to graduate to your Diploma.
 You can qualify for your Diploma in any one of 11 different fields.
 Diplomas are issued by the continental Permaculture Institute (see references).
 Higher degrees may be obtained at various universities.
 All design course graduates should maintain a subscription to their Permaculture Association to keep abreast of news and changes.
 Report-writing and client needs, Learn how to write and design permaculture systems professionally for your clients.
 Also, how to avoid common errors in Design for clients, Creating work

 Student work examples are included in all topics.
 Students are encouraged to indicate future work and ideas, volunteer for responsibilities, etc. (Student privacy is respected by the institute).

 Graduate’s assessment of the Course.

-Students are encouraged to give a broad assessment of the course and tutors.
-This shall complement the ongoing student assessment records provided at the close of each session.
+Students are encouraged to give a broad assessment of the course and their tutor.